-The Digilert200 should be calibrated annually, or as often as your regulations require.
+We recommend that the SEI Inspector EXP be calibrated annually, or as often as your regulations require.
 The best way to calibrate is using a calibrated source at a calibration lab.
-However, if no source is available, it is possible to calibrate electronically using the calibration software.
 See Chapter 8 for more information.

-The standard by which the Digilert200 is calibrated is Cesium-137.
+The standard by which the SEI Inspector EXP is calibrated is Cesium-137.
 A certified calibration source should be used.
-To calibrate the Digilert200 for another radionuclide, use a calibrated source for that radionuclide or the appropriate conversion factor referenced to Cs-137.
+To calibrate the SEI Inspector EXP for another radionuclide, use a calibrated source for that radionuclide or the appropriate conversion factor referenced to Cs-137.
 CAUTION: Errors can occur when using low level sources or background for calibrating.
 In the Calibration mode, the smallest increment which can be adjusted is .010.